diodesign/diosix/README.md

 ### Building

-These are the tools I've got installed on Debian "Jessie" GNU/Linux server for building diosix; other versions of the software are probably fine, too:
+These are the tools I've got installed on a Debian "Jessie" GNU/Linux server for building diosix; other versions of the software are probably fine, too:

+* `cargo 0.7.0-nightly`
 * `GNU ld 2.25`
 * `GNU make 4.0`
 * `grub-mkrescue 2.02`